 This type of therapy has proven to be beneficial right after an injury has occurred and during rehab.
 Pain relief is the most noticeable advantage to using cold therapy.
-Although the exact reason why cryotherapy reduces pain is not known, it is thought to be attributed to:
+Doctors do not know the exact reason why cryotherapy reduces pain.
+However, physicians think it is due to:

 - The sensation of the cold is greater than the sensation of the pain

 Another effect of cryotherapy is the reduction of swelling and bleeding.
 Once the skin’s surface has cooled, the blood vessels become narrow.
 The reduced blood flow lessens swelling in the area.
 The decrease in swelling allows the muscle to move more and reduces the loss of function in the injured area.

 Cryotherapy treatment for sports injury, not to be confused with heat therapy, can be very effective in healing certain injuries.
 Make sure to not overcool the area, and schedule an appointment with a chiropractor to learn about cold therapy methods that may benefit you.